anibalsande/Group5-UDC-Seneca/README.md

 3. Display Area - The main panel of the interface is where your dataset appears.
 4. Column Selection - The first menu in this panel, Features, is where you select the independent variable(s) for your model.
 The second menu, Target, is where you select the dependent variable(s).
 5. Preprocessing Options - This panel's menu allows you to confirm what you want the LRM App to do with missing or incomplete information in your dataset.
 You can remove those rows or fill them with a mean, a median, or a constant.
 6. Create Model - This panel allows you to name your model before creating it.
-You can also create your model without a specific name.

 ### Variable selection interface
 Figure 9, box 1 shows an example of variable selection from a housing dataset.
 The Feature (independent) variable selected is "total_bedrooms."
 The vertical bar beside the variable marks it as selected.
 The Target (dependent) variable selected is "median_house_value" and the vertical bar beside the variable marks it as selected.
 Upon selecting Confirm Selection, the app highlights the columns showing the selected variables in the Display Area.

 ### Preprocessing options interface
 Figure 9, box 2 shows the preprocessing options available: remove the rows with missing data or NaN (Not a Number) items or fill them with the mean or median value for that column, or fill them with a constant.
-**Note:** NaN values must either be removed or filled in before you can create a model.
-After selecting an option and, if applicable, entering a constant value, selecting Apply Preprocessing removes or fills in the NaN items.

 ## 5. Usage instructions
 This section takes you step by step through the process of creating, naming, saving, and reloading a linear regression model and graph.